 In a one fell swoop of your mental faculty upon reading the title, if you do, is actually a contradiction of terms.
-Per se hacking itself is a felony or a crime.
+Per se hacking itself is a crime.
 But there’s way more to take it to the surface and give it an ethical color, that is – Ethical Hacking.

 Hacking has been crazily stirring digital as well as even those old school days since the advent of telephone lines.
-Hacking has been here since18th century.
+Hacking has been here since 18th century.
 It started as “Phone Phreaking” where telephone lines are hacked to make a free call, especially long distance call.